 F: +44 (0)20 3668 5601

-Azmina received her J.D. from the University of California, Berkeley School of Law (Boalt Hall), and her B.A., summa cum laude, from Queens College, City University of New York.
+She received her Juris Doctorate from the University of California, Berkeley School of Law and her B.A., summa cum laude, from Queens College, City University of New York.

 Successfully defended artist Claes Oldenburg against a frivolous claim of copyright infringement.

-Cariou-v-Prince, Gagosian Gallery and Gagosian: Successfully defended Gagosian Gallery and Lawrence Gagosian in a landmark U.S. copyright infringement action relating to the question of fair use.
-Helped persuade the United States Court of Appeals of the Second Circuit that 25 of the 30 secondary works at issue were protected as fair use, saving them from destruction under an injunction imposed by the lower court, and protecting the Gallery from claims of copyright infringement as well as a claim of vicarious and contributory infringement in relation to those works.
+Cariou-v-Prince, Gagosian Gallery and Gagosian: Successfully advocated on behalf of the defendants in a landmark U.S. copyright infringement action relating to the question of fair use.
+Helped persuade the United States Court of Appeals of the Second Circuit that 25 of the 30 artworks at issue were protected as fair use, saving them from destruction under an injunction imposed by the lower court.

 Represented Acker, a fine and rare wine merchant since 1820, defend a claim relating to counterfeit wines alleged by Bill Koch.

 Successfully assisted Marlborough Gallery in estopping a fine art auction house from selling an inauthentic work of art that was wrongly attributed to the artist Claudio Bravo, whose estate is represented by the Gallery.

 Examining the more recent court cases, Azmina Jasani and Emelyne Peticca highlight the tension between Appropriation art and copyright law in The Art Newspaper.
 Read...Read More